Miretz/miretz.github.io/_posts/2019-03-05-on-meaningless-work.markdown

 ## Modern corporate work

 It is not such a big stretch, if we draw a parallel to the modern corporate work.
 How many jobs might be meaningless or seem meaningless from the outset.
 What does this type of work do to us?
 David Graeber in his book [Bullshit Jobs: A theory](https://en.wikipedia.org/wiki/Bullshit_Jobs) talks a lot about the harm caused by meaningless jobs.
 He even categorizes the jobs into 5 types:  flunkies, goons, duct tapers, box tickers, and taskmasters.
-If you want to know more about these types I highly recommend that you read this book.
-It might even open your eyes and make changes that will eventually make you more happy in your current work.
+If you want to know more about these types I highly recommend that you read the book.
+It might even open your eyes to make changes that will eventually make you more happy in your current work.

 Meaningless work is one of the biggest reasons why senior staff leaves their current employer.
 While junior people might be driven by money, the experienced people know that they will not get a huge salary increase if they go somewhere else.
 They leave their manager or they leave their meaningless job for a job in a fresh new company, interesting startup or start their own business.